BarunKGP/.dotfiles/README.md

 #### NOTE:
 1. You should not store passwords and secrets in espanso.
 Do not treat it as a security solution.
 2. If you do store any sensitive information on your local config (not recommended), make sure they are ignored during backup.
-Any passwords and tokens will be detected by Github and the push will fail.
+Github will block pushing sensitive information like passwords and tokens.

 #### Restoring espanso matchers
 - Ensure you have the `ESPANSO_PATH` environment variable set up pointing to the `match` directory